ferv3455/ferv3455.github.io/index.md

   - Group project for the course <em>Introduction to Mobile Application Development</em>
   - Completed the entire backend system and the major functions in the frontend application, including browsing post lists, creating posts and the message system
   - Written in Java (frontend), Python (backend)
+- **Distributed Bitcoin Miner** <small>(2024 Fall)</small>
+  - Group project for the course <em>Distributed Systems</em>
+  - Developed a distributed concurrent Live Sequence Protocol (LSP) module with network programming from scratch, which enables the reliable transmission of packets between clients and server
+  - Implemented a distributed bitcoin miner based on the LSP module, which supports concurrent mining on distributed miner machines
+  - Written in Go